 Sharing information widely is another passion, and to this end I have continued training abroad over my career.
 Educating colleagues and co-running a CBT peer supervision group followed naturally.

-Sharing information widely is another interest, and to this end I run a CBT peer supervision group and have been a regular contributor in various forms of media – written (Longevity, Femina, Cosmo, The Star), radio (A word on Psychology, the Jenny Crwys-Williams show- radio 702; Monica Fairral’s Health Show, SAFM; Health talk on Classic FM) and television (3 Talk, Great Expectations, Morning Live).
-Journal articles in GP and psychiatry publications- Specialists Forum, Serenity, Arthritis Focus, Mental Health Matters- complete the picture.
+I have also contributed regularly across various forms of media – written (Longevity, Femina, Cosmo, The Star); radio (A word on Psychology, The Jenny Crwys-Williams show on 702; Monica Fairral’s Health Show, SAFM; Health talk on Classic FM) and television (3 Talk, Great Expectations, Morning Live).
+Journal articles in GP and psychiatry publications (Specialists Forum, Serenity, Arthritis Focus, Mental Health Matters) complete the picture.
 Samples of these are available on my Linked In page.

 In 2013 I launched Thoughtsfirst.com, the first CBT self-help site in South Africa.
 Adequately trained, experienced CBT psychologists are scarce in this country.
 Therefore, good CBT is not readily available to the bulk of the population.
 Thoughstfirst has free downloads for self-help with anxiety and worry, panic attacks, sleep issues, social anxiety and stress.
 This year, 2019, will seethe addition of self-help courses for these and more – assertion, social skills and insomnia.

 In recent years I have discovered meditation and mindfulness, and have incorporated both of these into my life and on request, at the practise.
 I also offer Mindfulness-based CBT, individually and as part of the Practical Mindfulness series, co-founded with Neil Bierbaum and combining the best of CBT, coaching and mindfulness.